ABOUTTrainingconsultING EVENTS

 events

-Walk alongside Shifting Ground by attending one of our events.
+Walk alongside Shifting Ground by attending our events.

 By joining us, you will strengthen your capacity to create spaces where First Nations voices and leadership are empowered.
 We are committed to deepening your understanding of colonisation, racism and relational practices.